Ann Dobby

 Ann moved to Northumberland in 1994.
 She achieved what she describes as her “dream job” as Director of what was then “Out-Patient Services” at NHH in 2002, finally working in her own community and helping in the transition to the then new hospital.

-Retired from NHH, her interest in PFAC was sparked by stories from family and friends about their experiences with the health care system.
+Retired from NHH, her original interest in PFAC was sparked by stories from family and friends about their experiences with the health care system.
 She enjoys sharing those experiences—as a friend and caregiver—and giving back to the hospital and the community she loves and appreciates in many ways.

 Asked what is most rewarding to her about PFAC service, Ann says: "The opportunity to learn about the amazing work that is occurring at NHH and in the community with respect to health and well-being."